Old World flycatcher: Genera

 The family formerly included fewer species.
-At the time of the publication of the third edition of Howard and Moore Complete Checklist of the Birds of the World in 2003, the genera Myophonus, Alethe, Brachypteryx and Monticola were included in Turdidae.
+At the time of the publication of the third edition of Howard and Moore Complete Checklist of the Birds of the World in 2003, the genera Myophonus, Alethe, Brachypteryx and Heinrichia were included in the thrush family Turdidae.
 Subsequent molecular phylogenetic studies have shown that the species in these four genera are more closely related to species in Muscicapidae.
 As a consequence, these four genera are now placed here.
 In contrast, the genus Cochoa which was previously placed in Muscicapidae has been shown to belong in Turdidae.

 Two large molecular phylogenetic studies of species within Muscicapidae published in 2010 showed that the genera Fraseria, Melaenornis and Muscicapa were non-monophyletic.
 The authors were unable to propose revised genera as not all the species were sampled and not all the nodes in their phylogenies were strongly supported.
 A subsequent study published in 2016, that included 37 of the 42 Muscicapini species, confirmed that the genera were non-monophyletic and proposed a reorganised arrangement of the species with several new or resurrected genera.

-List of genera

-Muscicapid genera as listed by the International Ornithologists' Union with subdivisions proposed by George Sangster and colleagues in 2010: For a complete list of species, see "List of Old World flycatcher species".
+The International Ornithologists' Union recognises 357 species and divides the family into 57 genera.
+Subdivisions have been proposed by Sangster et al (2010).
+For a complete list of species, see "List of Old World flycatcher species".